Training Tracks

 Optional Year 3 - 25% Clinical/75% Academic/Research

-A word from prior fellows on the Academic Track:
+A word from a former fellow on the Academic Track:

 The Academic Track enabled me to freely pursue my professional interests in medical education and quality improvement following my fellowship training.
 During my Academic Track year o the T32 Training Grant, I completed a formal medical education course via the Clinical Teaching Stanford Faculty Development Program and have found some of the core principles from the course invaluable to how I now teach students and trainees.
 Additionally, I initiated several quality improvement project interventions within both the endocrine division and in collaboration with other disciplines, which has not only improved the quality of endocrine care at UCSD Health but also propelled my academic career as a clinical faculty at the university.